lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~
     htpasswd -c $PUB_PATH/shiny_server/pwds/appname.pwds username
     ~~~
-    Once the command has been issued, you'll be ask to provide the associated password twice (as always, the above is just a suggestion, and you are free to change any folder and file names).
+    Once the command has been issued, you'll be ask to provide the associated password twice.

     Notice the `-c` option that instructs the system to *create* the `appname.pwds` file; if the file already exists, it is rewritten and truncated.
 In case you want to add another entry, you need to leave out the `c` option.

     Other useful options are:
     - `v` verify a password for a user
-    - `n` display the result without updating the file
+    - `n` display the result of the hash password without updating the file
     - `b` let include the password in clear in the command after the username, but it is not a recommendend action as in that case it can be seen from anyone behind you looking at the screen.
     - `B` force [*bcrypt*](https://en.wikipedia.org/wiki/Bcrypt) encryption of the password instead of the less secure default [*MD5*](https://en.wikipedia.org/wiki/MD5) (try not to use the other much insecure options: `d` [*CRYPT*](https://en.wikipedia.org/wiki/Crypt_(C)), `s` [*SHA*](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms), `p` plain text (!!!).
     - `D` delete the specified user from the `appname.pwds` file